LePage lawsuits have cost Maine over $100,000 since last year

 PORTLAND, Maine — Lawsuits in which Republican Gov. Paul LePage hired outside legal representation have cost the state at least $110,000 since last fall, raising the total expenditures to at least half a million dollars over the past four years, according to a review by The Associated Press.

 The governor sued Democratic Attorney General Janet Mills in October for joining a legal effort in support of protections for young immigrants facing deportation.
-He is also suing her for refusing to provide him with public records concerning Mill’s opposition of immigration bans imposed by President Donald Trump.
+He is also suing her for refusing to provide him with public records concerning Mills’ opposition of immigration bans imposed by President Donald Trump.

 There’s a confluence of partisanship, personality and institutional design that created conflict, leading the governor to hire his own lawyers.